nazhot/SimpleGUI/README.md

   - Slider
   - Text
   - TextBox
+- Controller is able to print a hierarchy of all of the screens/their components

 ## Previous Versions
 N/A

 ## 🔜 Hopeful Features
+- Update the sizing functionality so that it only performs the conversion on setting/parent updates.
+Currently, every time an object is being drawn it is recalculating its dimensions/position
+- Allow components to be positioned based on other components instead of just parent/absolute
+  - Basically just steal a lot of css/html functionality
+- Allow Screens/Components to be exported/imported as files

 ## 🪚 Built With
 - Java